Want to get growing alpines but not sure how? Discover the growing secrets of the alpine gardener to get growing alpines with style!

 Show plants have to survive the journey to and from the flower show and then spend most of the day on the show bench being ogled by judges and visitors.

-If the plant is filling the inner pot, and perhaps growing beyond the rim, popping it inside another pot can make it look nicer.
+If the plant is filling the inner pot, and perhaps growing beyond the rim, potting it inside another pot can make it look nicer.
 We say it ‘frames’ the plant well – watch the video below for more details.

 Quite often you will not know that the plant is double potted because the rim of the inner pot is hidden by sand or foliage.